isabella232/adobe-status/src/pages/guides/index.md

 ## Refreshing access tokens

-The access token becomes invalid after its expiry time. `expires_in` represents the expiry time which is usually 24 hours from the token generation.
+The access token becomes invalid after its expiry time, `expires_in` represents the expiry time which is usually 24 hours from the token generation.
 You do not need a refresh token for OAuth Server-to-Server credentials.
 You can always request a new access token directly using your *client_id*, *client_secret*, and *scopes*.

 ![](../../../static/images/steps/generate-access-token.png)